aws-samples/monitor-backups-to-amazon-s3-using-amazon-cloudwatch/README.md

 `cd monitor-backups-to-amazon-s3-using-amazon-cloudwatch/`

 ### Deploy to AWS using AWS SAM
-Now that the application is configured with our Amazon S3 bucket name and email address for Amazon SNS notifications, we can proceed to deploy the application using AWS SAM.

 To build and deploy this application for the first time, run the following in your shell:
 ```
 sam build